Call Us: 888-888-DIZZY (3499)

 Other causes of dizziness and imbalance are numerous and may be subdivided into central (central nervous system), peripheral (inner ear), and systemic (generalized medical conditions).
 The most common central cause of dizziness, and the most common cause of dizziness overall, is migraine.
-Migraine-associated dizziness is one of the most under-recognized conditions in medicine today.
+Migraine-associated dizziness is one of the most under-recognized conditions in medicine today and represents about 50% of all those reporting dizziness or vertigo.
 It can occur at any age, and despite the use of the term "migraine", may occur without pain at all.
 Common symptoms include simply a sense of light-headedness and imbalance, typically worse in the morning.
 There is a sensation of floating and that the head and eyes are not moving together.
 Visual motion or activities that require visual stimulation are particularly bothersome.
 Light and/or noise sensitivity may be present.
 Scanning for items at the grocery store or being in large, open buildings is often met with much difficulty.
 Treatment requires elimination of any trigger factors that might be exacerbating the migrainous symptoms, but often medications that serve to prevent migraine symptoms, are necessary.

 Vidoenystagmography (VNG) is a diagnostic test that has been developed to provide information on the various causes of dizziness and imbalance and to direct appropriate treatment for each individual.
 This tests the upper division of the vestibular nerve and it's connections with the brain.
 Videonystagmography utilizes infrared technology to track eye movements by locking on to the pupil.
 Recordings of how one's eye moves in response to various stimuli often provides the information necessary for diagnosis.
 The Vestibular Evoked Myogenic Potential (VEMP) is another more recently developed test, which evaluates the lower half of the vestibular nerve, and provides additional information about a person's vestibular system.